shadow1Python/c0verup/README.md

 **ALPHA OR BETA:**

-*Currently Alpha is my main focus, and my favorite...
+*Currently Alpha is my main focus, and my favorite is probably beta...
 I'll update this part over time while I list some differences below*

 *Alpha is an unc0ver themed website with dark and light mode*

-*Beta is an odyssey themed website with a better credit layout and installation guide.*
+*Beta is an odyssey themed website with a better credit layout and installation guide, as well as a stunning top banner and genious description.*

+*Alpha is the c0verup.dev folder*

+*Beta is the c0verup-odyssey folder*